FAQ

 Do you also offer small scan sizes?

-With modern scanners and workflows, it is no longer sensible to scan films at low resolution.
+With modern scanners and workflows, low-resolution scanning no longer makes sense.
 The bulk of time and resources is no longer spent on dealing with large amounts of data, but rather in careful handling of the film and manual post-processing of each individual image.
-It's much more efficient to do the initial scan at high-quality already, since the films do not have to be scanned again in the future if a higher resolution is required for a print.
-This also helps to keep the originals in pristine condition since handling is kept at a minimum.
+It’s far more efficient to perform the initial scan at high quality so you won’t need to rescan later for a larger print.
+This also protects your originals by minimizing handling.

-In addition, the concept of dokko is that any scan should be an archival backup, so there is less worry about the loss or damage of the originals.
+Additionally, dokko’s philosophy is that every scan should be archival-grade, reducing worry about loss or damage to the originals.

-Of course I can supply downsampled or compressed files such as you may require (e.g. for web use).
+Of course, I can supply additional downsampled or compressed files as needed (e.g., for web use)

 Can I edit the RAW scans myself?

-If you prefer to do it yourself, software for inverting negative scans, such as Grain2Pixel, Silverfast, Negative Lab Pro, Smartconvert, ColorNeg, etc can help to get reasonable results.
+If you prefer to handle inversion yourself, tools like Grain2Pixel, SilverFast, Negative Lab Pro, SmartConvert, ColorNeg, etc., can yield reasonable results.

 In which format are the RAW scans saved?